An Extended VIIRS-like Artificial Nighttime Light Data Reconstruction (1986-2024): Background Summary

 Although previous studies have established initial cross-sensor mappings from DMSP-OLS to NPP-VIIRS NTL data, enabling long-term integration, several technical limitations remain such as underestimation of light intensity and structural omission.
 First, existing methods underperform in regions with high radiance values—such as central business districts, industrial complexes, and ports—due to the saturation inherent in DMSP-OLS data.
-In these areas, the loss of gradient information severely hampers the model's ability to reconstruct light intensity variations, resulting in distorted urban representations and biased estimates of socioeconomic parameters.
+In these areas, the loss of gradient information severely hampers the model's ability to reconstruct light intensity variations, resulting in distorted urban representations and biased estimates of socioeconomic indicators.
 Second, current VIIRS-like datasets omit intra-urban structures and road networks, limiting their effectiveness for analyzing regional development and transportation infrastructure.
 This shortcoming arises primarily from the auxiliary features employed—namely, spectral indices like EVI and NDVI—that are optimized for vegetated surfaces.
-These indices exhibit low sensitivity in non-vegetated areas such as urban built-up zones, industrial regions, transportation corridors, and arid landscapes\cite{small2001estimation}, making it difficult to distinguish between anthropogenic and natural barren surfaces.
+These indices exhibit low sensitivity in non-vegetated areas such as urban built-up zones, industrial regions, transportation corridors, and arid landscapes\citep{small2001estimation}, making it difficult to distinguish between anthropogenic and natural barren surfaces.
 As a result, these models struggle to reconstruct fine-scale urban structures and road connectivity.
-Moreover, most prior approaches rely on generic Autoencoder\cite{ng2011sparse} or U-Net\cite{ronneberger2015u} architectures.
-This methods are not specifically optimized for the unique challenges of NTL reconstruction, leaving considerable room for methodological improvement.
+Moreover, most prior approaches rely on generic Autoencoder\citep{ng2011sparse} or U-Net\citep{ronneberger2015u}.
+These methods primarily employ generic architectures that are not optimized for the unique challenges of NTL data, such as its extreme dynamic range and pixel saturation artifacts.
+Unlike standard daytime optical imagery, NTL data requires specialized handling to resolve these issues.
+Consequently, current models often struggle to accurately reconstruct high light intensities and fine spatial details.